-- The standard TissueRuptor and Dounce homogenizer tissue protocols differ only in the upfront tissue homogenization method.
+- The standard TissueRuptor and dounce homogenizer tissue protocols differ only in the upfront tissue homogenization method.
 The two protocols result in similar DNA quality and size. - See the Nanobind tissue kit Guide & overview "Sample information" section for recommendations and a list of tissues that require modifications to this protocol. - Tissue samples should be dissected to avoid repeated freeze-thaws. - This protocol has been validated for many mammalian, avian, and fish tissue types including heart, liver, spleen, kidney, and colon. - This protocol is suitable for tissues that are fresh frozen, ethanol preserved, and RNAlater preserved.
-Ethanol and RNAlater preserved tissue samples should be pre-treated as described in the Nanobind tissue kit Guide & overview "Preservation methods" section.
+Ethanol and RNAlater preserved tissue samples should be pretreated as described in the Nanobind tissue kit Guide & overview "Preservation methods" section.

-HMW DNA extraction - standard dounce homogenizer tissue protocol
+HMW DNA extraction - standard TissueRuptor tissue protocol

-- 1. Place the Dounce homogenizer and tight pestle on ice and chill the centrifuge to 4 °C. - 2.
-Place ~25 mg of tissue on a clean, chilled surface and finely mince to ≤1 mm3 pieces using a scalpel. - A plastic weigh boat cleaned with 70% EtOH can be placed on an upside-down aluminum dry bath incubator heat block sitting in ice. - Fine mincing is particularly important for tissues with a rubbery texture (e.g. fibroid, skin, connective tissue). - For some tissue types, input can be increased 1.5- to 2-fold if the yield is low; however, larger increases may overwhelm the chemistries and adversely affect purity. - 3.
-Transfer minced tissue to the chilled Dounce homogenizer.
-Keep the Dounce homogenizer on ice during the entire disruption process. - 4.
-Add 750 μL of cold Buffer CT. - Buffer CT should be kept on ice when removed from refrigerator. - Gently homogenize the tissue with the pestle 10X. - Push the tissue with the pestle firmly into the bottom of the Dounce chamber with each stroke (Down + Up = 1X). - Keep the tissue between tip of pestle and the bottom of the Dounce chamber for thorough homogenization. - Homogenate may become foamy, but this is not a cause for concern.
-In the next step, transfer any foam that forms. - 6.
-Transfer homogenate to a 2 mL Protein LoBind microcentrifuge tube.
+- 1. Place a 14 mL round bottom tube on ice and chill the centrifuge to 4 °C. - 2.
+Place ~25 mg of tissue on a clean, chilled surface, and finely mince to ≤1 mm3 pieces using a scalpel. - A plastic weigh boat cleaned with 70% EtOH can be placed on an upside-down, aluminum dry bath incubator heat block sitting in ice. - Fine mincing is particularly important for tissues with a rubbery texture (e.g. fibroid, skin, connective tissue). - For some tissue types, input can be increased 1.5- to 2-fold if the yield is low; however, larger increases may overwhelm the chemistries and adversely affect purity. - 3.
+Transfer minced tissue to the chilled 14 mL round bottom tube.
+Keep the tube on ice during the entire disruption process. - 4.
+Add 750 μL of cold Buffer CT. - Buffer CT should be kept on ice when removed from refrigerator. - 5.
+Submerge the TissueRuptor probe tip in the buffer and blend at max speed for 10 s. - Homogenate may become foamy, but this is not a cause for concern.
+In the next step, transfer any foam that forms.